New from ACTIVE: Check out our latest products here

 The health of your home and environment heavily relies on the state of your septic system.
 It’s essential to conduct regular inspections, avoid misuse, and maintain timely upkeep to prolong its lifespan.

-A crucial rule in maintaining healthy septic systems is not treating them as garbage disposal units.
-They are designed specifically for human waste and toilet paper only.
-Misuse by flushing items such as cat litter or coffee grounds can lead to serious complications due to their resistance against decomposition, which could result in pipe blockages over time.
+Misuse by flushing items such as cat litter or coffee grounds can lead to serious complications due to their resistance against decomposition, which can cause clogs in the sewer line.

 Regular Inspections And Pumping

 Pumping out your septic tank at intervals between 2-5 years based on usage patterns and size is also an integral part of standard maintenance protocol.
-This process removes accumulated solids, preventing overflow into drain fields and averting considerable damage.
-Regular pumping ensures optimal functionality while circumventing costly repairs down the line.

 Avoid Overloading The System

-To maximize longevity, don’t overload it with excessive water use – instead, spread laundry loads throughout the week rather than doing them all at once.
 Giving an adequate time gap between batches allows time for wastewater treatment, thus reducing strain on the overall system operations.
-This helps keep underground tanks functioning efficiently without overwhelming them.

 Environmental Implications of Septic Systems